rackspace/rackspace_jobs/sfo_jobs/software_developer_cloud_intelligence.md

 * Familiar with build tools such as Grunt
 * Previous use of Sass, Git, Chef, and Jenkins

-Please email your resume/github/linkedin (your choice!) to [David Dunlop](mailto:david.dunlop@rackspace.com).
+Please email your resume/github/linkedin (your choice!) to [Alex Scammon](mailto:alexander.scammon@rackspace.com).
 No agencies or recruiters, please.